lellid/LediBackup/README.md

 - No special program neccessary to restore your files.
 Simply copy them back from your backup drive into your working folder.
 - No special program required to delete some of the backup folders, if you no longer need them.
 Simply delete them in Explorer.
 - Can handle long file names without changing the registry.
+- You can on a daily basis decide which folder to backup, this will not influence the storage efficiency.

 ## What LediBackup can not do for you
 - LediBackup does not retain alternate file streams of NTFS (additional data that are associcated with the main file)